 All LISP-type languages have lists as the main data structure

 - Programs are lists

 - Data are lists

-- useful for thinking about programming languages in general.
+- Scheme programs can reason about other programs.
+This makes Scheme useful for thinking about programming languages in general.

 Scheme is a different programming paradigm